AidrinPeraira/local-shop/README.md

     - stock & inventory
     - cancellation and returns

-Additional Features
+Additional Features to add
     - notification mail and sms
     - Language
     - Chat
     - choice of delivery option
-    - send a mail to customer on order and cancel and chat
+    - send a mail to customer on order and cancel and chat\
+    - Keep count of category visits in local storage. show recomendations
+    - keep last 10 search in local storage.
+Show recent searchs